near/wallet-selector/packages/core/docs/guides/custom-wallets.md

 This method allows users to sign a message for a specific recipient using their NEAR account.
 Returns the `SignedMessage` based on the [NEP413](https://github.com/near/NEPs/blob/master/neps/nep-0413.md).

+### `signTransaction`

+This method is similar to `signMessage` but instead signs and returns a `SignedTransaction` which can be broadcasted to the network.

+This method composes and signs a SignedDelegate action to be executed in a transaction.
+Returns the `SignedDelegateWithHash` object.

+> Note: Browser wallets (i.e. MyNearWallet) are unable to return the transaction outcome as they can trigger a redirect.
+The return type in this case is `Promise<void>` instead of the usual `Promise<SignedDelegateWithHash>`.